Equilibrium modeling and solution approaches inspired by nonconvex bilevel programming: Introduction

-However, this approach fundamentally relies on the sufficiency of first-order optimality conditions for the players' decision problems.
-Consequently, when the players do not have convex structure, modeling with complementarity problems presents significant challenges.
+Consequently, when the players do not have convex structure, and in particular are discretely constrained, modeling with complementarity problems presents significant challenges.
 Some authors try to adapt the complementarity-based methods, but the resulting methods are ultimately heuristic in nature.
 For instance, the approaches of \cite{gabriel2013A,gabriel2013B} combine integer decisions with complementarity models to arrive at a mixed-integer complementarity problem.
 The solution methods then relax certain integrality and complementarity conditions so that they obtain a mixed-integer linear program.
-While this is a clear approach to a numerical implementation, the solution that one arrives at is not guaranteed to be a GNE, even if one exists.
+While this is a clear approach to a numerical implementation, the solution that one arrives at is not guaranteed to be an equilibrium, even if one exists.
 In contrast, Fuller and \c{C}elebi~\citep{fullerEA17} introduce and motivate ``minimum total opportunity cost'' as a solution concept for unit commitment problems in electricity markets with nonconvexities arising from integer decisions.
 However, the structure of the resulting problem led the authors to propose a heuristic solution method, and ultimately show that the ``minimum complementarity'' approach of \cite{gabriel2013A} is an approximate solution for their minimum total opportunity cost idea.

-Approaches to finding GNE that use the Nikaido-Isoda (NI) function typically reformulate the equilibrium problem as an optimization problem \citep{gurkan2009approximations,vonheusingerEA09}.
-The NI function also appears in some methods that employ a fixed-point problem to find an equilibrium \citep{contrerasEA04,uryasevEA94}.
+Approaches to finding equilibria that use the Nikaido-Isoda (NI) function typically reformulate the equilibrium problem as an optimization problem \citep{gurkan2009approximations,vonheusingerEA09}.
+The NI function also appears in some methods that employ a fixed-point formulation to find an equilibrium \citep{contrerasEA04,uryasevEA94}.
 While the basic optimization reformulations are often applicable when there is a certain amount of nonconvexity, the numerical methods so far proposed are limited to the setting where the player problems are convex, or at least have convex constraint sets.
 This is in part because, in the most general case, an equilibrium is a global minimizer of an implicitly defined and nonconvex function; finding such a point is a challenge.
 Consequently, none of the approaches involving the NI function have so far considered discretely-constrained player problems.